Dialectical Behavior Therapy Program

 DBT provides a strong support system for the therapist with intensive meetings and supervision from other therapists.
 This helps the therapist to stay on the right track, get insight from their peers, and ensure that they maintain a high standard of quality support and advice throughout your therapy.

-DBT therapists typically create a prioritization schedule for creating a treatment plan, by developing a hierarchical treatment prioritization around your specific issues.
+DBT Therapists typically create a prioritization schedule for creating a treatment plan by developing a hierarchical treatment prioritization around your specific issues.
 In most cases, people with substance use disorders have multiple problems, and DBT focuses on them in a way that allows you to tackle problems as they become most important.

-Dialectical behavior therapy focuses on life threatening behaviors such as relapse, potential overdose, potential suicide, and other similar problems first.
+Dialectical behavior therapy focuses on life-threatening behaviors such as relapse, potential overdose, potential suicide, and other similar problems first.
 This means that the first step of DBT is to ensure that you are safe and do not have pressing problems before tackling your mental problems.
 Here, decreasing or stopping your use of substances is the primary goal of the therapy.

 DBT focuses directly on working to solve issues that affect quality of life.
-For example, stress, anxiety, financial crisis, persistent nightmares, strong cravings, triggers, etc. This often includes specific focus on reducing substance abuse behaviors.
+For example, stress, anxiety, financial crisis, persistent nightmares, strong cravings, triggers, etc. This often includes a specific focus on reducing substance abuse behaviors.

 DBT DIRECTLY INCORPORATES: